 You might be surprised to learn about your car insurance coverage.
-They are simply experts are crushing numbers every day.
+They are simply experts who are crushing numbers every day.
 It is common for auto insurance companies to withhold beneficial information from their clients.
 Car insurance agents are particularly persistent at questioning policyholders.
 They sure know some things they don’t want you to know.

 It is not about luck but about information